airspace-rs/airspace-server/README.md

 AiRSpace Server
 ---

-AiRSpace is a server application written in Java designed to support the Runescape 317 client protocol.
+AiRSpace is a server application written in Java designed to support the Runescape 317 Client protocol.

 # Ambitions